Crypter-File-Transfer/Crypter/CONTRIBUTING.md

 The purpose of this contribution guide is to help others get started with contributing to the project.
 The intent is not to create a bunch of procedures or any level of bureaucracy that everyone must follow.

+Please feel free to contribute in whatever way you wish.
+If you have questions, send me an email at <jackedwards@protonmail.com>.

 ## Issue Tracking

 Most of the tasks that need to be completed are introduced as *Issues*.
 These issues can be bug reports, feature requests, requests for documentation, or tasks that just need to be performed.